JoinColony/colonyNetwork/docs/index.md

 The colonyNetwork repository contains the solidity implementation of Colony, which is developed as free software.
 See our [guidelines](https://github.com/JoinColony/colonyNetwork/blob/develop/.github/CONTRIBUTING.md) if you're interested in contributing to the colonyNetwork codebase.
 Developers interested in contributing to the Colony Network are encouraged to look at the code on [GitHub](https://github.com/JoinColony/colonyNetwork), and to come say hi on [Discord](https://discord.gg/feVZWwysqM).

-The current colonyNetwork release is [`flwss`](https://github.com/JoinColony/colonyNetwork/releases/tag/flwss) (Fuchsia Lightweight Spaceship).
+The current colonyNetwork release is [`glwss3`](https://github.com/JoinColony/colonyNetwork/releases/tag/glwss3) (Green Lightweight Spaceship 3).
 It implements some, but not all, of the Colony Protocol:

 * Ownership and permissions (through roles)
 * Reputation